rsdoiel/antenna/planet.md

 date: 2025-07-22, from: Vatican News

-                    <p>The Dicastery for the Causes of Saints is responsible for following the process of beatification and canonisation of the Servants of God, assisting the bishops of the dioceses to which they belong in the investigation of martyrdom, heroic virtues, or the offering of life of a particular faithful Catholic; as well as any miracles attributed to them. </p>
+                    <p>The Dicastery for the Causes of Saints is responsible for managing the process of beatification and canonisation of the Servants of God, and assisting the bishops of the dioceses to which they belong in the investigation of martyrdom, heroic virtues, or the offering of life of a particular faithful Catholic, as well as any miracles attributed to them. </p>
                     <p><a href="https://www.vaticannews.va/en/vatican-city/news/2025-07/dicastery-for-the-causes-of-saints.html">Read all</a></p>
                     <p>&nbsp;</p>